ltw-webdev-5/curriculum/week-04.md

 ---
 topic: "Writing for the web"
-desc: "Techniques & styles when writing text for the web as well as looking at web writing formats: Markdown & YAML."
+desc: "Techniques, styles and formats, like Markdown & YAML, used when writing text for the web."
 clr: "2, 3, 7"

 video_tutorials: